My Icon

 The first step is to empty out the Wii's case, so that there are no internal components remaining other than the LED board for the disc drive.
 Follow this guide for help on this process.

-Following this, use a Dremel or similar tool to remove any standoffs on the bottom for the original motherboard, then attach the standoffs from the "case-standoffs", "standoff-9mm", "standoff-12mm", and "standoff-13mm" files.
+After this, disassemble your Macbook to remove the logic board (follow this guide for help) and fan, then attach the standoffs from the "case-standoffs", "standoff-9mm", "standoff-12mm", and "standoff-13mm" files to the motherboard of the Macbook.
 The 9mm standoffs attach to the motherboard's fan, the 13mm standoffs attach to the two screwholes in the bottom-right, and the rest of the standoffs are 12mm.
-The case standoffs should be attached onto the bottom case where the retention screws would attach the top case to the bottom case: each hole is at a different height, so it should be clear which standoff goes where.
-At this point, you should have a shell which looks like this (this image includes the SSD standoffs which are added later):
+The case standoffs should be attached onto the bottom case where the retention screws would attach the top case to the bottom case: each hole is at a different height.
+Use the below image as a reference for the standoff placement, and then glue each of the standoffs to the bottom of the Wii shell.

 A photo of the bottom half of a Wii shell, with several standoffs attached.